0cjs/8bitdev/src/objects.md

   vectors or arrays.

 - __float__:
-  - As with integers, making the mantessa a fixed size rather than arbitrary precision saves basically no effort.
+  - As with integers, making the mantissa a fixed size rather than arbitrary precision saves basically no effort.
 However, having more than one size of exponent would involve extra effort, so exponents are always 8 bits.
 (Again, this may change if we decide